islavutin/onnxruntime/docs/STVM_EP.md

 - `target` and `target_host` are strings like in TVM (e.g. "llvm --mcpu=avx2")
 - `opt_level` is TVM optimization level.
 It is 3 by default
 - `freeze_weights` means that all model weights are kept on compilation stage otherwise they are downloaded each inference.
 True is recommended value for the best performance.
 It is true by default.
-- `tuning_file_path` is path to AutoTVM tuning file which gives specifications for given model and target for the best performance.
+- `tuning_file_path` is path to Apache TVM tuning file which gives specifications for given model and target for the best performance.
 - TVM supports models with fixed graph only.
-If you have model with unknown dimensions in input shape excluding batch size you can insert fixed values by `input_names` and `input_shapes` provider options.
+If you have model with unknown dimensions in input shapes (excluding batch size) you can insert fixed values by `input_names` and `input_shapes` provider options.
 Due to specific of provider options parser inside ORT they are string with the following format:
 ```
 input_names = "input_1 input_2"
 input_shapes = "[1 3 224 224] [1 2]"
 ```

 ## Performance Tuning
 As it was said above for the best model performance the tuning log file can be used.
 But due to some preprocessing of onnx model inside ONNX runtime before TVM gets it there can be differences between tuned model and obtained one.
-To avoid ONNX runtime preprocessing stage the session options can be used:
+To turn off ONNX runtime preprocessing stage the session options can be used:
 ```
 so = onnxruntime.SessionOptions()
 so.graph_optimization_level = onnxruntime.GraphOptimizationLevel.ORT_DISABLE_ALL